 Where to Start

 ALL music — melodies, chords, progressions, licks, leads, riff, etc … comes from some scale and there's no better scale to start with than the major scale.
 From the major scale is the most common scale used.
 From the solid foundation of the major scale, you can learn and derive the other essential scales.
-From the major scale, ALL your chords can be created or derived.
+The major scale can be used as a basis for creating and deriving chords.
 The major scale is your go-to / fall back scale for all your primary music information.

 Memorize the Major Scales

-The Major Scale is one of the most common and important scales to learn and MEMORIZE in ALL 15 keys.
+The Major Scale is one of your most common and important scales to learn and MEMORIZE in ALL 15 keys.
 The majority of popular and traditional songs are in major keys.

 Harmonic Analysis is the understanding of the functional sequence of chords.
 It's the process used to analyze the harmonic structure of a progression, song or composition.
 This analysis is then used to make scale selections for improvisation, analyzing and creating melodies and chord substitution.

 This numbering system — based on the principles of music allows for writing a song in NO key to be played in ANY key.
-Can also be used for comparing songs an identifying the commonality between songs.
-There is a lot more in common between songs that not.
+It can also be used for comparing songs an identifying the commonality between songs.
+There is a lot more in common between songs than not.

-The Nashville Number System is an informal method of transcribing music by denoting the scale degree on of chords within a progression, tonality or song.
-It was developed by Neal Matthews, Jr. in the late '50s as a simplified system for The Jordanaires to use in the studio and further developed by Charlie McCoy.
+The Nashville Number System is an informal method of transcribing music by denoting the scale degree of chords within a progression, tonality, or song.
+It was developed by Neal Matthews, Jr. in the late '50s as a simplified system for The Jordanaires to use in the studio, and further developed by Charlie McCoy.
 It resembles the Roman numeral and figured bass systems traditionally used to transcribe a chord progression.
-By writing chords as numbers transposition to other keys is possible with verbal communication or without rewriting a chart.
+By writing chords as numbers, transposition to other keys is possible with verbal communication or without rewriting a chart.
 As a simple system of transcription, it can be used with only a rudimentary background in music theory.
-Improvisation structures can be quickly explained using numbers, and chord changes can be communicated mid-song by holding up the corresponding number of fingers.
+Harmonic sequences, chord progressions can be explained using numbers, and chord changes can be communicated mid-song by holding up the corresponding number of fingers.
 The system is flexible and can be embellished to include more information (such as chord color or to denote a bass note in an inverted chord).

 Learn the Melody

 Identify the key intervals of a melody for future recall.
-Based on the major scale Happy Birthday starts with a 5th lower than the root, and in the key of F major it is: C C D C F E C C D C G F … 5 5 6 5 1, 5 5 6 5 1 2 1, ...
+Based on the major scale Happy Birthday starts with the 5th below the root, and in the key of F major it is: C C D C F E C C D C G F … 5 5 6 5 1, 5 5 6 5 1 2, ...